GameTechDev/CmdThrottlePolicy/README.md

 The sample relies on an external dependency, `DXSampleHelper.h` from the DirectX SDK Samples available at https://github.com/microsoft/DirectX-Graphics-Samples/tree/master.

+This sample relies on the Intel Extensions static library available at: https://github.com/GameTechDev/D3DExtensions_public

 Supported command line parameters:
 - --disable-command-throttle-policy-extension\
   Don't use the command throttle policy extension.
 By default we will set the command throttle\